 A scholarship is free aid given to a student to strengthen their ability to pay tuition and complete their educational goals.
 It is often based on academic merit, financial need, or other personal attributes.

 Scholarships come from donors.
 Donors come from different backgrounds, so they give money for different reasons.
 Here are some examples of how donors choose scholarship recipients.

-This donor started her education by taking ESOL classes at PCC, and now has her Masters in Education.
-She remembers the encouragement her teachers gave her, so now she encourages students by giving a scholarship to an ESOL student every year.
+This donor started her education by taking intro classes at PCC, and now has her Masters in Education.
+She remembers the encouragement her teachers gave her, so now she encourages students by giving a scholarship to a working student every year.

 Congratulations!
 You've just finished the first step in learning about scholarships!
 Go on to the next step to learn why you should apply...